-Is it now a copyright infringement for appraisers to produce floorplans or sketches of the properties they are engaged to appraise?
+Are Floorplans of Homes Infringements of the Copyright Act?
+Similarly, is it now a copyright infringement for appraisers to produce floorplans or sketches of the properties they are engaged to appraise?
 Possibly…

-Designworks Homes, Inc. v.
+Floor Plan Copyright: Designworks Homes, Inc. v.
 Columbia House of Brokers Realty, Inc.

 At issue is a case presented to the Eight Circuit’s federal court in which John James of Designworks Homes, Inc., et al sued Columbia House of Brokers Realty, Inc., dba House of Brokers, Inc., dba Jackie Bulgin & Associates, et al. over alleged copyright infringement.
 The brokerage shop had independently generated and utilized, in it’s marketing materials, a floorplan depiction of a property they had been engaged to market.
 This was not a copy or photograph of actual blueprints or design material of Designworks Homes, Inc. The drawings in the case depict a home in Columbia, Missouri, that James designed, built and sold in 1996.
 The home, like many in the area James worked on, features a triangular atrium as its centerpiece.
 James considered the design his life’s greatest accomplishment.
 In 2010, the home’s then-owners hired broker Boone Group Ltd. to sell the property.
 An agent, using a tape measure and graph paper, mocked up a rough floor plan of the home to include in marketing materials.
 James eventually discovered that the rough floor plan had been used to market homes with his triangular atrium design.
-In 2018, he registered a copyright for the floor plan and sued over the depiction Boone Group used.
+In 2018, he registered a floor plan copyright and sued over the depiction Boone Group used.
 Though a district court initially tossed the lawsuit in 2019, the Eighth Circuit found in 2021 that the judge wrongly determined the floor plans were covered by an exception in copyright law.
 Floor plans, unlike photos, paintings, pictures or other exceptions, do not contain artistic expression and weren’t covered by the fair use clause of the Architectural Works Copyright Protection Act, the panel ruled.

 The contention of Designworks was that use of the floorplan amounted to nothing less than copyright infringement.
 It was, and is, the counter-contention of the brokerage firm that use of a ‘pictorial’ representation of the home does not constitute copyright infringement, as the Copyright Act allows for specific exceptions – including use/generation of ‘pictorial representations’ of material that has been copyrighted.
 Specifically, under the Copyright Act, “(t)he copyright in an architectural work that has been constructed does not include the right to prevent the making, distributing, or public display of pictures, paintings, photographs, or other pictorial representations of the work, if the building in which the work is embodied is located in or ordinarily visible from a public place.”